voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
-      -h, --help            show this help message and exit -d, --downloaded-only
+      -h, --help            show this help message and exit -n, --names-only      only show dataset names
+      -d, --downloaded-only
-                            only show datasets that have been downloaded -t TAG, --tag TAG     only show datasets with the specified tag or list,of,tags -b BASE_DIR, --base-dir BASE_DIR
+                            only show datasets that have been downloaded -s SOURCE, --source SOURCE
+                            only show datasets available from the specified source -t TAGS, --tags TAGS  only show datasets with the specified tag or list,of,tags -b BASE_DIR, --base-dir BASE_DIR
                             a custom base directory in which to search for downloaded datasets